Adrianco9/cse-241-project-/README.md

 ## Analysis
 To test my SV could to make sure that it works I would use the test bench and send it various inputs on each iteration and see if it went to the right state .
 This would mean I would also print out 1s and 0s with the associated value and check to see if they match up with my state table .

+## Test Improvements
+Some improvements that couyld be made to the code is making it a swutch case statement to better emulate th state pattern diagram .As well as maybe a few simiplications to the if statements to avoid redundancy.

 >